Perturbative Color Correlations in Double Parton Scattering: pQCD Formalism

 Where in the last step we used (\ref{eq:D 0th}), those proving (\ref{eq:completeness}) for the 0th order case and seeing the normalizations are all correct.
 Equation (\ref{eq:D 0th}) has another interesting property: we see that for certain representations $\phantom{}_{\left[1\right]}^{\alpha}\overline{D}_{h}^{AB}$ should be negative.
 This is not really a surprise as non singlet or spin dependent distributions can, in general, be negative \citep{Diehl2021} and only the observable cross section, after considering all color channels, should be positive.

-Remind that we need $1\rightarrow2$ GPD only at $\vec{\Delta}=0$, since in our total cross section this GPD is convoluted with nonperturbative two gluon form factors from the second nucleon, that decrease in \ensuremath{\Delta} much more rapidly than the perturbative $1\rightarrow2$ piece \citep{Blok2014,Blok2012}.
+Let us recall that we need $1\rightarrow2$ $\phantom{}_{2}GPD$ only at $\vec{\Delta}=0$, since in our total cross section this $\phantom{}_{2}GPD$ is convoluted with nonperturbative two gluon form factors from the second nucleon, that decrease in \ensuremath{\Delta} much more rapidly than the perturbative $1\rightarrow2$ piece \citep{Blok2014,Blok2012}.